-Anique Human, our very dear friend, colleague and fellow activist, passed away suddenly on October 28th, 2014, leaving us utterly heartbroken and devastated.
-Anique is the Founder of the South African Animal Rights Activists Community and also had headed up the South African branch of Stopcrush.org.
+Anique Human, a beloved friend, colleague and fellow activist, passed away suddenly on October 28th, 2014, leaving us utterly heartbroken.
+Anique is the Founder of the South African Animal Rights Activists Community and also headed up the South African branch of Stopcrush.org.
 She was, and will remain, an incredibly effective and a powerful voice for all those oppressed in the world.
 She touched the lives of everyone she knew.
 Her spirit, generosity, passion and love were limitless.

 From State Leaders and icons in social movements to the homeless and those unjustly imprisoned, Anique touched many lives and her fight for animals was ceaseless.
 Her dedication came from her heart and soul.
 Anique never faltered in retaining a deep sense of equality for all life, often speaking about how each sentient being on the planet was important and no matter where one found themselves in life, to never forget the impact of your words, your actions, your thoughts and your emotions.

 Anique and dear friend Gianna Katirtzoglou, who heads up the Stopcrush.org Greece branch and runs several other activist groups, with Dr. Jane Goodall, Johannesburg, 29 July 2011

 The world has lost a great activist, a great sentient being, a beloved friend.
 Our deepest condolences go out to her family, whom Anique loved with all her heart and often spoke so highly and lovingly about.
 Her dogs, Pepsi and Gia, the latter whom she lost to cancer, which deeply affected her, Anique mourned profoundly.
 She often would post photos and videos of her dogs with great devotion.